How to make a face mask at home

-With face masks sold out and distribution (rightfully) limited to health care workers on the front line of the coronavirus pandemic, many are wondering how to make a face mask at home with materials they have handy.
+With face masks sold out amid the coronavirus pandemic, many are wondering how to make a face mask at home with materials they have handy.
+And now that health officials are recommending we wear coverings in public, it could be useful to know how to make a face mask at home.

 According to researchers from Cambridge University, vacuum cleaner bags (or HEPA bags) and dish towels are among the most effective household materials against small, airborne virus particles.
 Cotton t-shirts and pillow cases are slightly less protective but provide a necessary breathability, making them another suitable foundation for a DIY face mask.